WeebDataHoarder/monero-highway/README.md

 You can also run your own slave nameservers with your preferred DNS server software and setting the main DNS server as master.

+NOTIFY is supported and will be sent to upstream servers when records are updated (not when signatures are updated, to prevent spam)

 #### 1984 Hosting
  * Free of charge
+ * Refreshes on set cadence (five minutes)
+* Fetches records from `dnslave.1984.is` (IPv4 `93.95.224.6`)
+ * Supports NOTIFY for instant refresh on `dnslave.1984.is:53`
  * https://1984.hosting/product/freedns/
  * Nameservers
    * ns0.1984.is